Unit 1 test scheduled for 24 September.

 This unit naturally follows from the chemistry you studied last year.
 The assumption is that you are familiar with the important basic principles of your chemistry.
 This includes the structure of the atom and its subatomic components, isotopes, how to use the periodic table, chemical bonding including ionic, covalent, and polar bonds, the basic properties of the common groups of elements, the various types of chemical reactions, bond energy, endothermic/exothermic reactions, the properties of acids and bases and their relationship to pH.

-If this material is unfamiliar to you, then review last year's notes and become familiar with this material.
-Kimball has a good review of this material.
+If this material is unfamiliar to you, then review last year's notes and become familiar with this material Module 5 and the first half of Module 6 in your text have a good review of this material.
 We will not spend time in class reviewing.

 Learning Objectives: The successful student will be able to ...